Dudlwy/TicTacToe/readme.md

 --What am l doing??
-The goal of this is to create a simple two player x and naught game Instead of creating an AI that will play against the player this will be a two player it
+The goal of this is to create a simple two player x and naught game Instead of creating an AI that will play against the player, there would be a second person who will also be interacting with the console

 --how am l doing this
 Making use of a multidemensional array to contain the players characters.
 (3 x 3);